yseraa1/Cars-prediction/README.md

 * Unfreezing the model, geting optimal learning rate and epochs and train the model for all weights
 * Checking accuracy on validation data and testing dataset

 All of the above steps are done in **Training&Validation.ipynb** notebook.
-All steps are explained in detail inside the notebook.
+All steps are explained in detail inside the notebook. i have got 70% accuracy on validation dataset using pre-trained model whereas got 88% using unfreezing and training model again.
 Accuracy on test dataset images is coming as 88%, which is quite good.
 This can also be improved by creating hybrid modesl, experimenting with mixing different types of hidden layers.